There’s A Lot To Unpack In A Christmas Story Before Showing Your Kids

-The plot centers around a family of four in the midwest as they celebrate the days between Thanksgiving and Christmas Day.
-Mom, Dad, Ralphie, and Randy seem to live a pretty 1940s-era idyllic life where Mom does all the cooking and cleaning, and Dad goes to work to win very major awards.
+The plot of A Christmas Story centers around a family of four in the midwest as they celebrate the days between Thanksgiving and Christmas Day.
+Mom, Dad, Ralphie, and Randy seem to live a pretty 1940s-era idyllic life where Mom does all the cooking and cleaning, and Dad goes to work to win very big, important awards.
 The boys are rambunctious and wily, and at times, petulant and stubborn as children and tweens are wont to be.
-The overall content of the film at first glance is pretty innocuous.
-It's your basic Christmas period piece, there's not much real vulgarity even if its implied in many scenes, the only physical violence in the movie is perpetrated by bullies, and the film does a good job of showing why you shouldn’t give BB guns to children when Ralphie does, in fact, nearly shoot his d*mn eye out as literally every adult in the film — including Higbee's Santa — warned him about.
+The overall content of the film, which got a sequel in 2022, at first glance is pretty innocuous.
+There’s not much real vulgarity even if it’s implied in many scenes.
+The only physical violence in the movie is perpetrated by bullies, and the film does a good job of showing why you shouldn’t give BB guns to children when Ralphie does, in fact, nearly shoot his damn eye out.
+But what ages is it truly appropriate for?

-Near the end of the film, the Christmas Day turkey is ravaged by the neighbors’ hound dogs, much to the chagrin of the father.
+Near the end of the film, the Christmas Day turkey is ravaged by the neighbors’ hound dogs, much to the chagrin of Ralphie’s father.
 The family decides to go out, and the only restaurant open is the local Chinese restaurant.
-When the family sits at the table, they are greeted by the restaurant’s owner and several workers all playing to racist American stereotypes of Chinese immigrants — overly large smiles like those seen in anti-Asian propaganda during the war years.
+When the family sits at the table, they are greeted by the restaurant’s owner and several workers all playing to racist American stereotypes of Chinese immigrants — overly large smiles like those seen in anti-Asian propaganda during the early 1900s.

 Their English was bad, pronunciation worse, and the family is horrified as the chef presents a Peking duck to the table, head still attached.
-When the mother balks and laughs, the Asian whips out a cleaver and beheads the duck right at the table.
+When the mother balks and laughs, the restaurant employee whips out a cleaver and beheads the duck right at the table.
 The waiters then proceed to sing “Deck the Halls” to the family, singing the line “fa la la la la” as “fa ra ra ra ra.”
-The film plays to ideas of the savage Asian immigrant popular after WWII, and it’s just plain gross.
-My Chinese husband, born and raised in the United States, grew up in the shadow of this film, and he told me that not a year went by where someone didn't sing that line to him, or ask if he was going to have duck for Christmas.
-(Saying nothing of the fact that it's incredibly white-colonizer to assume that he would celebrate the holiday to begin with.)
-It's not a nice way to grow up, and because the movie normalizes it so casually, it really does seep into the consciousness of the viewer.
+The film plays to stereotypes and tropes of Asian immigrants popular after WWII, and it’s just plain gross.